learn-co-curriculum/swift-ViewLifeCycle-readme/README.md

 > Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great. -[Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)

+## Overview

+In this lesson, we'll discuss and walk through how our application creates views.

 ## Learning Objectives

-* Navigate to the View Controller Scene in the `Main.storyboard` file.
-* Connect the View Controller to a `.swift` file.
+* Connect the View Controller to a `.swift` file
-* Create the connection between the View Controller in the `Main.storyboard` file with the `ViewController.swift` file by selecting the View Controller then setting its Class in the Identity Inspector to be the `ViewController.swift` file.
+* Create the connection between the View Controller in the `Main.storyboard` file with the `ViewController.swift` file
-* Explain that the `View` object they can select/modify within the View Controller Scene is directly tied with the `viewDidLoad()` method.
+* Explain that the `View` object they can be selected or modified within the View Controller Scene is directly tied with the `viewDidLoad()` method
-* Explain that the `viewDidLoad()` is called after the view controller has loaded its view into memory.
 * Explain when the `viewWillAppear(_:)`, `viewDidAppear(_:)`, `viewDillDisappear(_:)` and `viewDidDisappear(_:)` methods are called
 * Change the `backgroundColor` of the `view`